damianhakert/damianhakert.github.io/source/posts/2016-09-28-automated-debian-package-build-with-gitlab-ci.html.md

 for example by uploading them to a mirror.
-In our case, we're using a bot which, when instructed by a [GitLab Webhook][webhooks-doc], downloads the artifacts onto a target server, adds them to a Aptly repository and publishes the repository, such that the process can be fully automated from package build to publication.
+In our case, we're using a bot which, when instructed by a [GitLab Webhook][webhooks-doc], downloads the artifacts onto a target server, adds them to a Aptly repository and publishes the repository, such that the process can be [fully automated from package build to publication][gitlab-cd].
 The final result can be freely viewed on our Aptly mirror.

 ----